JC-Scripts/jc-stancer/README.md

 Prequisites
 ------------------------

-The car you want to use this stancer need to have these 2 values (fCamberFront and fCamberRear) in handling.meta inside SubhandlingData
+Car must have these 2 values (fCamberFront and fCamberRear) in handling.meta inside SubhandlingData

 ```
 <SubHandlingData>
     <Item type="CCarHandlingData">